Stuart Chase: Career

-In 1917, Chase left accounting and took a position with the Food Administration of the Federal Trade Commission in Washington, D.C.
-In the commission, Chase conducted investigations on waste and corruption, one of them being the meat-packing industry with Upton Sinclair.
+In 1917, Chase quit accounting and took a position with the Food Administration of the Federal Trade Commission in Washington, D.C.
+In the commission, Chase performed investigations concerning waste and corruption, one of them being of the meat-packing industry with Upton Sinclair.

 In 1921, Chase joined, along with economic philosopher Veblen, the Technical Alliance, which later became Technocracy Incorporated, part of the Technocracy movement.

 Chase also worked with the Labor Bureau, an organization that provided services for labor unions and cooperatives.

 In 1927, Chase wrote Your Money's Worth, discussing advertisements that promise but fail to deliver products as advertised to customers who order them.

 In 1927, Chase traveled to the Soviet Union with members of the First American Trade Union Delegation and was the co-author of a book that praised Soviet experiments in agricultural and social management.

 In 1932, Chase wrote A New Deal, which became identified with the economic programs of American President Franklin Roosevelt.
-He also wrote a cover story in The New Republic, "A New Deal for America", which appeared days before Roosevelt promised "a new deal" in his speech accepting the presidential nomination of the Democratic Party.
+He also wrote a cover story in The New Republic, "A New Deal For America", which appeared days before Roosevelt promised "a new deal" in his speech accepting the presidential nomination of the Democratic Party.
 Whether Roosevelt speechwriter Samuel Rosenman got the phrase from Chase is unknown.

 Chase's 1938 book The Tyranny of Words was an early and influential popularization of Alfred Korzybski's theory of general semantics.

-Chase supported United States non-interventionism and was against U.S. entry in World War II, advocating this position in his 1939 book The New Western Front.
-After the war, Chase became involved in social science.
+Chase endorsed United States non-interventionism and was against U.S. entry in World War II, advocating this position in his 1939 book The New Western Front.
+After the war, Chase became involved with social science.
 In 1948, he published The Proper Study of Mankind in which he introduced the social sciences to several college campuses.

-In a 1952 article, "Nineteen Propositions About Communism," Chase criticized the government of the Soviet Union (dominated by Stalin), stating that its citizens, trade unions and farmers "had no power" despite the claims of Communist supporters.
+In a 1952 article, "Nineteen Propositions About Communism," Chase criticized the government of the USSR (dominated by Stalin), stating that its citizens, trade unions and farmers "had no power" despite the claims of Communist sympathizers.
 Chase also dismissed the Communist Party USA as "our minuscule menace" whose members consisted of "a high proportion of frustrated neurotics and plain crackpots as well as some high minded-idealists — a tragic group, this last."

 Chase also quoted Herbert Philbrick (who had been encouraged by the FBI to infiltrate the Communist Party USA between 1940 and 1949) to the effect that "the McCarthyites and demagogues ... make the work of the FBI more difficult by confusing the innocent with the guilty."

-In the 1960s, during the Presidency of Lyndon B. Johnson, Chase lent his support to the Lyndon Johnson administration's Great Society policies.
+In the 1960s, during the Presidency of Lyndon B. Johnson, Chase endorsed the Lyndon Johnson administration's Great Society policies.